 Images of the atmosphere of Venus taken by the Mariner 10 probe show a light brown or tan upper layer with some patches of white.
-The atmosphere of Venus is so thick that it does not allow us to see the surface of the planet.
+The atmosphere is so thick that it does not allow us to see the surface of the planet.
+Other animations of the planet’s atmosphere on the web show the thick layers in the ultraviolet spectrum of light as taken by NASA’s Pioneer orbiter and not its visible colors.

 The texture image was taken from the mapping done by the NASA / USGS Magellan probe and the color was composed after the USSR Soviet era Venera probe returned images of the surface of the planet.
 The real color is a brownish / dark orange surface.
 The images were then reprocessed to remove reddish colors and enhance brown ones.
 This is an approximation to what the human eye would see looking at Venus and standing on its surface.